MultiSafepay/docs/content/my-account/payment-methods.md

     </details>

     <details id="required-information-for-sepa-direct-debit">
-    <summary>Required information for SEPA Direct Debit</summary>
+    <summary>Required information for direct debits</summary>
     <br>

-    For SEPA Direct Debit, include in the request the following information:
+    For direct debits, include in the request the following information:
-    - Monthly and annual SEPA Direct Debit transaction volume
+    - Monthly and annual direct debit transaction volume
     - Minimum and maximum transaction amount
     - Type of products sold using this payment method
     - Whether you want to accept [recurring payments](/docs/recurring-payments/)